 - Committed to a program duration of at least six months

-- Willing to submit a written report upon completion of their program
+- Willing to submit a written report upon program completion

 * International work must not be part of a degree requirement or for class credit.

-- Personal essay - A short essay (one to two pages) that answers a question provided on the grant application
+- Personal essay: a short essay (one to two pages) that answers the questions provided on the grant application

-- Two letters of recommendation from academic instructors and/or employers - signed and sealed (may be submitted separately)
+- Two signed letters of recommendation from academic instructors and/or employers (submitted to email@example.com by recommender)